Last Updated on: 5th September 2023, 01:12 pm

-Although some tortoises are large (upwards of 3 feet or bigger), they’re vulnerable to predators.
-Aside from the mature Galapagos Tortoise (or giant tortoise), all tortoise species have natural predators.
+Although some tortoises are large, they remain vulnerable to airborne predators.
+Aside from the mature Galapagos Tortoise (or giant tortoise), all tortoise species have natural enemies.

-Predatory animals can get around a tortoise’s natural defenses, like its hard shell.
+Predatory animals can get around a tortoise’s defenses, like its hard shell.
 For most tortoises, the main threat is a bird of prey.
-So, if you keep a pet tortoise outside, you must protect it from birds.
+If you keep a pet tortoise outside, you must protect it from birds.

 Large birds of prey are the most common tortoise predator due to their unique ability to lift and drop tortoises.
-This process makes getting through tortoises’ tough shells significantly easier.
+This process makes getting through tortoises’ tough shells much easier.

 Can Birds Pick Up Tortoises?